LF-digitala-kanaler/LFDS/content/components/web/forms/dropdown.md

       is on a mobile or tablet their devices' native select functionality should be used for accessibility reasons.
 It is important that the custom select functionality is disabled and instead use the default native select element when the user is not using the desktop application.

+      ## Styling

+      The LFUI-styling of the dropdown goes beyond standard styling, which makes it technically complex and your developer friends need to code the dropdown in a somewhat different manner than they are used to.
     name: Design
 ---